RadziuOi/rakuten-pl-epg/README.md

-Provides a 72-hour XMLTV EPG for Rakuten UK's TV service, which is updated automatically every 8 hours.
+Provides a 72-hour XMLTV EPG for RakutenTV PL service, which is updated automatically every 8 hours.